7 Minute Read

 It feels like every Christmas season, businesses are competing for your hard-earned cash in new ways.
-The festive marketing is everywhere.
-And each Christmas ad is going to try to get you to buy things you don’t need with extra money you might not have.
+The festive marketing is everywhere trying to get you to spend a little extra.

-If you’re getting out of debt or building up your savings, the phrase "extra money" probably isn’t even in your vocabulary right now.
-But stores will still do everything they can to get you to toss a couple of extra items into your cart this season.
+And if you’re getting out of debt or building up your savings, the phrase extra money probably isn’t even in your vocabulary.
+But stores will do everything they can to convince you to toss a couple of added items into your cart this season.

 Steer clear of these Christmas extras they say you can’t live without!